Let’s talk about how to organize your small business … because I’m guessing our brains work similarly.

 So, each day, I try to make ONE process easier for the next time.

-My assistant Kate is a dream at catching the inbox inquiries we get a lot, and calling me out on it, which has totally helped.
+Rach, on my team, is a ~dream~ at catching the inbox inquiries we get a lot, and calling me out on it, which has totally helped.
 She’s first to let me know when I need to create a template email response.
 She’ll ask me to type up a response and she’ll turn it into a canned response.

 Interested in some of our templates?
 Click here to shop AW Shop templates in the Business Basics Pack >